nsvitek/CT_tools/morphosource_batch_convert/README.md

 ## Quick Start

 1. Open `user_configuration.py` in a text editor and change the variables in ALL CAPS to the correct settings for your job.
-2. Open a terminal window on a machine with Python installed (for more on installing python, see guide [here](https://realpython.com/installing-python/) or, if on windows, consider the [Anaconda distribution](https://docs.anaconda.com/anaconda/install/windows)).
+2. Open a terminal window on a machine with Python installed (for more on installing Python, see guide [here](https://realpython.com/installing-python/) or, if on Windows, consider the [Anaconda distribution](https://docs.anaconda.com/anaconda/install/windows)).
 3. Navigate to the location of the code by typing `cd C:\Path\to\morphosource_batch_convert`
 4. Type `python main_mbc.py`